nsmkhn/diffs/README.md

 # Diff Seeker
 Compare the contents of two directories.
-Implemented using handmade BST-based set.
+Implemented using handmade linked list and BST-based set.

 ## Build
 ```console